dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 # Creating a Data Frame

-We can also use pandas to easily read many types of files, and import them as Data Frames:
+We can also use pandas to easily read many types of files, and use them to create Data Frames containing the information stored in the file:

 ```python
 # CSV